AoiKuiyuyou/AoikHotkey/README.md

 ```

 ### Setup for MacOS
-In my case, installing dependency package `pyobjc` using pip took a long time
-to download some sub-packages and eventually got timeout error.
-I managed
-to complete the installation by manually downloading and installing these
-sub-packages and re-running `pip install pyobjc`.

 On MacOS, it is needed to allow the terminal in which AoikHotkey is running to
 control your computer.
 First run AoikHotkey in the terminal, then go to
-`System Preferences - Security & Privacy - Accessibility`, and enable the terminal
+`System Preferences - Security & Privacy - Accessibility`, and enable the `Terminal`
 program in the list.

 ## Usage